kosctelecom/horus/README.md

 - `/snmpmetrics` for snmp metrics
 - `/pingmetrics` for ping metrics

-Here is an example scrape config from `prometheus.yml`:
+Here is an example scrape config from `prometheus.yml` (replace `localhost:8000` with the agent endpoint's IP/port):

 ```
 scrape_configs: